pesos/grofer/README.md

 - Network usage
 - Disk storage

-The `--cpuinfo` flag displayes finer details about the CPU load such as percentage of the time spent servicing software interrupts, hardware interrupts, etc.
+The `-c, --cpuinfo` flag displays finer details about the CPU load such as percentage of the time spent servicing software interrupts, hardware interrupts, etc.

 ![grofer-cpu](images/README/cpuload.png)

 Information provided:
 - Usr : % of time spent executing user level applications.
 - Sys : % of time spent executing kernel level processes.
 - Irq : % of time spent servicing hardware interrupts.
 - Idle : % of time CPU was idle.
 - Nice : % of time spent by CPU executing user level processes with a nice priority.
 - Iowait: % of time spent by CPU waiting for an outstanding disk I/O.
 - Soft : % of time spent by the CPU servicing software interrupts.

 -	Steal : % of time spent in involuntary waiting by logical CPUs.

 ---

 `grofer proc [-p PID] [-r refreshRate]`